thirvan/ubuntuConfig/README.md

-# wslAliases
+# ubuntuShortcuts
-Repository containing a .bash_aliases file for wsl ubuntu 20.04 aliases.
+Repository containing a .bashrc and .bash_aliases file for wsl ubuntu 20.04 shortcuts.